robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/read/-_currentfeediscount.md

 #### Body

-1. If the protocol project doesn't have a terminal that accepts this terminal's token, no fee can be taken so a max discount should be returned.
+1. If the fee beneficiary project doesn't have a terminal that accepts this terminal's token, no fee can be taken so a max discount should be returned.

     ```
-    // Can't take a fee if the protocol project doesn't have a terminal that accepts the token.
+    if (
-    if (directory.primaryTerminalOf(_FEE_BENEFICIARY_PROJECT_ID, token) == IJBPaymentTerminal(address(0)))
+      directory.primaryTerminalOf(_FEE_BENEFICIARY_PROJECT_ID, token) ==
+      IJBPaymentTerminal(address(0))
-      return JBConstants.MAX_FEE_DISCOUNT;
+    ) return JBConstants.MAX_FEE_DISCOUNT;
     ```

     _Library references:_